alexwky/psivcm/README.md

 * Setting 3 (`model = 3`): the additional simulation study in Section S3.2 concerning a model with non-linear main effects.

-* Setting 4 (`model = 4`): the additional simulation study in Section S3.3 concerning a single-index varying coefficient model where the continuous outcome variable has higher noise than Setting 1.
+* Setting 4 (`model = 4`): the additional simulation study in Section S3.3 concerning a single-index varying coefficient model where the continuous outcome variable has larger noise than Setting 1.

 ## Simulation Data Sets
+Users can simulate the random data by running the program `SimulateData.R` in the directory `Simulation`.
+It will generate the initial values of single-index parameter and 101 simulation data sets (100 training data sets and a validation data set) for each simulation setting to the directory `Simulation/SimulationData`.

+The simulation data sets used in the paper are available, the file `Simulation-beta0.csv` and the zip files (`SimulationData-p20.zip`, `SimulationData-p50.zip`, `SimulationData-p100.zip`, `SimulationData-p300-0-50.zip`, `SimulationData-p300-51-100.zip`, and `AdditionalSimulationData.zip`) can be found in the directory `Simulation/SimulationData`.
+To reproduce the analyses, download the zip files and copy the files to the directory `Simulation/SimulationData`.

-The simulation data sets used in the paper are available from the file `SimulationData.zip` in the directory `Simulation/SimulationData`.
-The zip file contains the file `Simulation-beta0.csv`, 404 files with names in the form of `SimulationData-p[number of covariates in X]-[replication number].csv`, and 1212 files with names in the form of `AdditionalSimulationData-setting[setting number]-[number of covariates in X]-[replication number].csv`.
+The simulation data consist of the file `Simulation-beta0.csv`, 404 files with names in the form of `SimulationData-p[number of covariates in X]-[replication number].csv`, and 1212 files with names in the form of `AdditionalSimulationData-setting[setting number]-[number of covariates in X]-[replication number].csv`.
 For details, see the following data documentation:

 * The file `Simulation-beta0.csv` stores the initial values of single-index parameter that are used for all simulation replicates.
 Each row in a file contains a set of initial values.

 * Each of the 404 files contains the simulation data for 500 subjects (5000 subjects for `replication number = 0`) for a specific simulation replicate under setting 1.
 Each row in a file contains data for a subject.
 The first element on each row is the continuous outcome, the second element and the third element are the right-censored outcome corresponding to the observed time and the event indicator (1 for observed event time and 0 for right-censored time), respectively.
 The remaining elements are the observed values of X and U.

 * Each of the 1212 files contains the responses for other simulation settings (settings 2 to 4).
 Each row in a file contains data for a subject.
 The first element on each row is the continuous outcome, the second element and the third element are the right-censored outcome corresponding to the observed time and the event indicator, respectively.

-To reproduce the analyses, download `SimulationData.zip` and copy the files to the directory `Simulation/SimulationData`.
-Users can instead simulate the random data by running the program `SimulateData.R` in the directory `Simulation`.
-It will generate the initial values of single-index parameter and 101 simulation data sets (100 training data sets and a validation data set) for each simulation setting to the directory `Simulation/SimulationData`.

 ## Simulation Studies